 Thomas Bearns separated from his 2nd wife and moved with his daughters (Alice M & Mildred Kathleen) and youngest son (Francis Aden) to Tacoma, Washington.
 His youngest son also served time at Monroe Reformatory, the Oregon State Penitentiary and the McNeil Island Penitentiary for burglary and theft.
 (He was eventually deported to South Africa after Canada refused to take him.)

 Thomas Bearns, the father, a fuel dealer, died in 1956 in Tacoma.
-His oldest daughter also stayed in Tacoma.
-She married fisherman, Erik Johnson (later separated) and died in 1992.
+He was buried in an unmarked grave in the New Tacoma Cemetery.
+His oldest daughter briefly married Albert Turner Stewart, 14 Jan 1922, a chauffeur at the Del Mae Joe Hotel in Portland, Oregon.
+They lived at 554 Ivon St. where Mildred was living with them.
+Alice returned to Tacoma and married fisherman, Erik Johnson (later separated) and died in 1992.

-It is not known how Mildred ended up in Portland, but she was only 17 and living at 321 5th St. (Ave?) in Portland.
-She married Graham P. Henson, a Bellman at the Alder Hotel and a waiter at the Arlington Club.
+Mildred was only 17 and living at 321 5th St. (Ave?) in Portland when she married Graham P. Henson, 25 Sep 1922 , a Bellman at the Alder Hotel and a waiter at the Arlington Club.
 They married in Vancouver, Washington 4-5 months before Oren was born.
 DNA evidence confirms that he was not Oren’s father.
 Mildred & Graham Henson moved to San Francisco.
 I have now discovered that they did have another child, Barbara Beverly Henson.
 Pam recently had a match to one of her sons and perhaps a granddaughter.
 I was able to confirm that Barbara married a man by the name of Clyde Edgar and had 5 children.
 She passed away in San Diego in 2014.
 Her father, Graham Henson, also remarried.
-His obituary lists 3 more children by his second wife, and mistakenly put a comma between Barbara and Edgar, making me think there was another son…but it was Barbara’s married name.
+His obituary lists 3 more children by his second wife, which mistakenly put a comma between Barbara and Edgar, making me think there was another son…but it was Barbara’s married name.

 Mildred’s father’s obituary (1956) gave her last name as Rogers.
 Mildred K is listed in the 1954 San Francisco city directory with Gerald W Rogers.
 I have been unable to find a death record for her…there were several Mildred Rogers in California…